SuhwanChung/suhwanchung.github.io/pages/about.md

 Thanks for stopping by !
 I’m Suhwan—glad you’re here!

-I’m passionate about creating **machine learning models and integrating them into business processes to drive impact**.
-Over my career, I’ve developed data-driven solutions that transformed both the bottom line and top line growth.
+I’m passionate about creating models & methodologies and integrating them into business processes to drive impact.
+Throughout my career, I’ve developed data-driven solutions that transformed both the bottom line and top line growth.

 For the bottom line, during COVID-19, I led a 3-year project in medical device manufacturer that **transformed supply chain demand forecasting**.
 By leveraging machine learning and external demand-sensing signals, we improved accuracy by 10-15% across 1,200 SKUs, automated forecasting workflows, and retired traditional manual planning - proud to have contributed to the delivery of essential medical products to hospitals treating COVID-19 patients.